bbauska/CSS-Notes4Pros/README.md

 > numerical values, regardless of unit.
 It can also transition between
 > units, such as 100px to 50vh.
 However, it cannot transition between a
 > number and a default or automatic value, such as transitioning an
-> element\'s height from 100px to auto.
+> element&apos;s height from 100px to auto.

 ## Section 27.3: Syntax Examples